-How Long Does Viibryd Stay In Your System?
+How Long Does Viibryd (Vilazodone) Stay In Your System?

 Be sure, however, to let your doctor know you were taking Viibryd if he is considering an MAOI to treat your depression, as you shouldn’t take an MAOI within 14 days of taking vilazodone.

 Viibryd is the brand name for the prescription vilazodone, which is used to treat depression.

 Depression is a condition that affects the world’s population.
 There are many antidepressants in the market, and they are divided into different groups, which take different routes to help relieve depression in a patient.
 The different antidepressant prescription groups are:

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs)

 - Monoamine oxidase inhibitors (MAOIs)

 - Tricyclic antidepressants

 Viibryd is an antidepressant in the SSRI category, which also has a partial serotonin receptor agonist and treats depression by altering the serotonin neurochemicals in the brain.

 It may take a week or two to feel the full effects of vilazodone, and your doctor may gradually increase the dosage to full strength over time to decrease the likelihood of side effects.
 As with other antidepressants, you still may experience side effects from taking vilazodone.
 The most common side effects include diarrhea, dizziness, dry mouth, nausea and trouble sleeping.